Monty Hall problem: Solutions using conditional probability and other solutions

 The simple solutions above show that a player with a strategy of switching wins the car with overall probability 2/3, i.e., without taking account of which door was opened by the host.
 In accordance with this, most sources for the topic of probability calculate the conditional probabilities that the car is behind door 1 and door 2 to be 1/3 and 2/3 respectively given the contestant initially picks door 1 and the host opens door 3.
 The solutions in this section consider just those cases in which the player picked door 1 and the host opened door 3.

+For a solution without explicitly numbering the doors, apply the law of total probability: